A Lung Support Tea You MUST Have in Your Home Apothecary...Helps With Cough, Wheezing, and Bronchial Issues. Good for Children Too!

 I include Chamomile in this tea when the wheezing and coughing is causing anxiety.
 Chamomile is a very soothing, slightly sedative herb and helps calm the stress that comes with this kind of cough and difficulty breathing.

 Safety Factor: Chamomile is considered a very safe herb.
 However, like Echinacea, some people may experience an allergic reaction to Chamomile.
+Take care if you are allergic to members of the Asteracaea family (mums, daisies, marigolds), as elecampane is related.

 Where Do I Get My Herbs?